The Young Ones (TV series): Legacy

 On one occasion, Edmondson, Mayall and Planer as their "Young Ones" characters did a parody of the song "My Generation" by The Who.

 Mayall, Planer, and Edmondson reunited in 1986 for the Elton-written Filthy Rich & Catflap.
 The series had many of the same characteristics as The Young Ones as did Mayall and Edmondson's next sitcom Bottom.
 Ryan, for his part, was regularly recruited to play roles on associated series (such as Happy Families, Bottom and Absolutely Fabulous).
 Mayall, Edmondson and Planer have also appeared in episodes of Blackadder.

 Both series were repeated consecutively over twelve weeks in early 1985, but went unrepeated for four years, when the second series was shown on BBC2.
 In the mid-1990s all twelve episodes of The Young Ones were shown on BBC2 in a 30-minute revised format, missing scenes and dialogue.
 The series was also shown on digital channel UK Gold throughout the 1990s.
-A mix of both the edited and unedited versions was shown in the 2000s (decade) on UKTV G2 and Paramount Comedy 1.
+A mix of both the edited and unedited versions was shown in the 2000s on UKTV G2 and Paramount Comedy 1.

 DVD releases were initially very basic: Only the US "Every Stoopid Episode" edition featured excerpts from existing documentaries, and no extra footage was included.
 Musical references proved difficult to clear so "The Sounds of Silence" (one line) and "Subterranean Homesick Blues" were excised from the US editions.
 A new DVD release of all episodes ("Extra Stoopid Edition") was launched in November 2007, containing new documentaries and two commentary tracks.
 This edition restores the line from "The Sounds of Silence" and "Subterranean Homesick Blues".
 The music video "Living Doll" featuring Cliff Richard has not been included on any edition, and neither is the live performance done for comic relief in 1986.